Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

-Gifts to the Annual Fund go to support things like faculty salaries, financial aid, student support services, the library, and many other things that improve your student’s quality of life at Reed.
+Gifts to the Annual Fund contribute to sustaining the college, supporting financial aid, student support services, the library, and many other things that improve your student’s quality of life at Reed.
 To learn more, email email@example.com.
 To make a gift, visit reed.edu/givenow.

-A. Parent and Family Weekend will take place November 3–5, 2017.
+A. Parent & Family Weekend takes place each fall, typically in November.
 This is a time to visit campus and experience the rich array of student opportunities and resources Reed has to offer.
 Enjoy programming dedicated to navigating Reed and helping your student during each step of the journey.
-Learn more and register at: reed.edu/pfw.
+Learn more and register at reed.edu/pfw.

 Q. How can I keep up with news of the college?

-Have a question not addressed in this FAQ?
-Contact Student Services:
+Have a question not addressed in this faq?

 Contact student services: